aryulianto/aryulianto.github.io/_posts/2022-12-01-fr-ubuntu-conference-asia-2022-seoul-south-korea.md

 **After the Conference**

-After the UbuCon 2022 event was over, I moved to [Myeong-dong](https://en.wikipedia.org/wiki/Myeong-dong) to extend my stay for a few days and enjoy the beauty of the city by exploring around.
+After the UbuCon Asia 2022 event, I moved to [Myeong-dong](https://en.wikipedia.org/wiki/Myeong-dong) to extend my stay for a few days and enjoy the beauty of the city by exploring around.
 Besides that, I also went solo hiking to climb [Bukhansan](https://en.wikipedia.org/wiki/Bukhansan) or Bukhan Mountain, which I might share in a separate article.
-I was also invited by my friends [Seongsoo](https://twitter.com/seongsoo_kr) and [Seonjae](https://twitter.com/tjswo98sj06) to go to Seoul Sky to enjoy the night view of Seoul city.
+I was also invited by my friends [Seongsoo](https://twitter.com/seongsoo_kr) and [Seonjae](https://twitter.com/tjswo98sj06) to go to [Seoul Sky](https://seoulsky.lotteworld.com/en/main/index.do) to enjoy the night view of Seoul city.

 South Korea is an amazing country that offers a unique blend of traditional and modern culture.
 The people are friendly and welcoming, and the food is delicious.

-My experience at [UbuCon 2022](https://2022.ubucon.asia/) and in South Korea was unforgettable, and I promise to come back here soon!
+My experience at [UbuCon Asia 2022](https://2022.ubucon.asia/) and in South Korea was unforgettable, and I promise to come back here soon!
 ![alt text](https://lh3.googleusercontent.com/pw/AMWts8AsDO_cnq7DIBCQN9Av_eK411VQn18nbNjTouOeAd5wRCic0OsFdFK3Nj5uATAn1Yfr9CiZkwAYY7Pm8RFINz-m9ZSkJ5_eP8VY2sHDCA86DvJn20npHoi4FuSb0-gMH2QUuFVZvQbWsrmis6H9lO_1=w1395-h933-s-no?authuser=0)

 **Kamsahamnida (감사합니다), Thank You!**